SunTheCoder/Bad-Kitty-Project/README.md

 - **Patch version 1.1**: Based on witnessing the game being played by multiple people.
 Completely overhauled UX so that game flow follows the natural path of the story.
 Much easier to play and follow.

     *Released Oct 17th, 2024*
-- **Patch version 1.12**: Small UX update to increase ease of play.
+- **Patch version 1.12**: Small UX update to smooth transitions and increase ease of play.

     *Released Oct 18th, 2024*